FuxiaoLiu/MMC/README.md

 ### Existing Datasets

 We select the data with the chart summarization task from Source: Statist, PlotQA, [VisText](https://github.com/mitvis/vistext), ChartInfo, Unichart.
-We will release it when we solve the license issue.
+Please see details in our [paper](https://arxiv.org/abs/2311.10774).

 ## MMC-Instruction Dataset
 ### Non-arxiv